 - Change is here to stay, so don’t resist.

-- There is much in modern society we can't control, so don't waste time and energy trying to change these situations.
+- There is much in modern society that we can’t control, so don’t waste time and energy trying to change these situations.

 - Don’t be afraid to take risks.